 - “Locking” of the joint

-Those with osteoarthritis—hip or otherwise—report pain and stiffness that is worse on waking or after sitting or resting.
+Those with osteoarthritis—hip or otherwise—report pain and stiffness that is worse upon waking or after sitting or resting.
 Rainy weather and vigorous activity can also cause joint pain to flare up.

 Hip osteoarthritis is caused by the deterioration of the cartilage that cushions the ends of the bones in your hip joint.
 Though there is not a specific known cause for this, there are factors that may increase your chances of developing the condition.